 - Available In Applications: If this attribute should be exclusive to one or more applications, select those applications here.
-Leave blank to make it accessible everywhere.
+Default is 'All applications'.

 Please ensure new attributes are configured correctly with your integration before using in campaign Rules.

-Next click Create Attribute and now you can search for the Attribute in the Rule Builder.
+Next click Create Attribute and now you can search for and use the Attribute in the Rule Builder.

 Using Custom Attributes

-Custom Attributes can be used in many different ways to achieve your use case.
+Custom Attributes can be used in many different ways to create your specific use cases.
 Read more about Using Conditions and Using Effects to understand how Attributes can be used when building Campaign Rules.

 When you create an Attribute of type String, you can add suggestions for commonly used inputs.
 These suggestions will appear in a drop-down list in the Rule Builder when you build a Condition or Cart Filter using this Attribute.
 This will help your team build rules faster and avoid making mistakes when building rules.

-For example, marketers can more easily identify campaigns, organise campaigns and track attribution.
+For example, marketers can easily identify campaigns, organize campaigns and track attribution.
 Some examples of Campaign Attributes include: Country Name, Category, Offer, Internal ID, Mobile, etc.

-In the Settings page of an application, you can add values to the Application Custom Attributes you have defined (e.g., Attributes associated with the Application entity).
+In the Settings page of your application, you can add values to the Application Custom Attributes you have defined (e.g. Attributes associated with the Application entity).

 This way you can make use of attributes across all campaigns in that application.